Nawaf-Code/Used-Car-Prediction-Project/README.md

-# Used Car Price Predictor
+# Used Car Price Prediction

 This project aims to create an AI program that accurately predicts the price of a used car based on its features.
 This is targeted at potential buyers in the used car market who may lack knowledge about the true value of a vehicle.
 By using machine learning techniques, we aim to create a more trustworthy environment in the Saudi car market.